antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 docker-compose -f server/deploy/docker-compose.development.yml up
 ```

+## Configuration via environment variables

 Configuration of the RDFM server can be changed by using the following environment variables:

 - `RDFM_JWT_SECRET` - secret key used by the server when issuing JWT tokens, this value must be kept secret and not easily guessable (for example, a random hexadecimal string).
-- `RDFM_HOSTNAME` - hostname/IP address to listen on, when running the server in a container use the service name here (using above example, `rdfm-server`).
-- `RDFM_API_PORT` - HTTP API port
 - `RDFM_DB_CONNSTRING` - database connection string, for examples please refer to: [SQLAlchemy - Backend-specific URLs](https://docs.sqlalchemy.org/en/20/core/engines.html#backend-specific-urls).
 Currently, only the SQLite and PostgreSQL engines were verified to work with RDFM (however: the PostgreSQL engine requires adding additional dependencies which are currently not part of the default server image, this may change in the future).

-- `RDFM_DISABLE_ENCRYPTION` - disables encryption of device-server protocol data and usage of HTTPS in the API routes
+Development configuration:

+- `RDFM_DISABLE_ENCRYPTION` - if set, disables the use of HTTPS, falling back to exposing the API over HTTP.
+This can only be used in production if an additional HTTPS reverse proxy is used in front of the RDFM server.
+- `RDFM_DISABLE_API_AUTH` - if set, disables request authentication on the exposed API routes. **WARNING: This is a development flag only!
+Do not use in production!** This causes all API methods to be freely accessible, without any access control in place!

+HTTP/WSGI configuration:

+- `RDFM_HOSTNAME` - hostname/IP address to listen on.
+This is additionally used for constructing package URLs when storing packages in a local directory.
+- `RDFM_API_PORT` - API port.
-- `RDFM_SERVER_CERT` - when using encryption, path to the server's certificate.
+- `RDFM_SERVER_CERT` - required when HTTPS is enabled; path to the server's certificate.
 The certificate can be stored on a Docker volume mounted to the container.
 For reference on generating the certificate/key pairs, see the `server/tests/certgen.sh` script.
-- `RDFM_SERVER_KEY` - when using encryption, path to the server's private key.
+- `RDFM_SERVER_KEY` - required when HTTPS is enabled; path to the server's private key.
 Additionally, the above also applies here.
-- `RDFM_LOCAL_PACKAGE_DIR` - specifies a path (local for the server) to a directory where the packages are stored
-- `RDFM_STORAGE_DRIVER` - storage driver to use for storing artifacts.
-Accepted values: `local` (default), `s3`.
-- `RDFM_DISABLE_API_AUTH` - disables request authentication on the exposed API routes. **WARNING: This is a development flag only!
-Do not use in production!** This causes all API methods to be freely accessible, without any access control in place!
+- `RDFM_WSGI_SERVER` - WSGI server to use, this value should be left default.
+Accepted values: `gunicorn` (**default**, production-ready), `werkzeug` (recommended for development).
+- `RDFM_WSGI_MAX_CONNECTIONS` - (when using Gunicorn) maximum amount of connections available to the server worker.
+This value must be set to at minimum the amount of devices that are expected to be maintaining a persistent (via WebSocket) connection with the server.
+Default: `4000`.

+API OAuth2 configuration (must be present when `RDFM_DISABLE_API_AUTH` is omitted):

 - `RDFM_OAUTH_URL` - specifies the URL to an authorization server endpoint compatible with the RFC 7662 OAuth2 Token Introspection extension.
 This endpoint is used to authorize access to the RDFM server based on tokens provided in requests made by API users.
 - `RDFM_OAUTH_CLIENT_ID` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_id` used for authentication.
 - `RDFM_OAUTH_CLIENT_SEC` -  if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_secret` used for authentication.

+Package storage configuration:

+- `RDFM_STORAGE_DRIVER` - storage driver to use for storing artifacts.
+Accepted values: `local` (default), `s3`.
+- `RDFM_LOCAL_PACKAGE_DIR` - specifies a path (local for the server) to a directory where the packages are stored.
+- `RDFM_S3_BUCKET` - when using S3 storage, name of the bucket to upload the packages to.
+- `RDFM_S3_ACCESS_KEY_ID` - when using S3 storage, Access Key ID to access the specified bucket.
+- `RDFM_S3_ACCESS_SECRET_KEY` - when using S3 storage, Secret Access Key to access the specified bucket.

 ## Configuring package storage location